moodlehq/moodle-plugin-ci/docs/GHAFileExplained.md

         if: ${{ !cancelled() }} # prevents CI run stopping if step failed.
         run: moodle-plugin-ci phplint

-      - name: PHP Copy/Paste Detector # DEPRECATED
-        continue-on-error: true # This step will show errors but will not fail
-        if: ${{ !cancelled() }}
-        run: moodle-plugin-ci phpcpd

       - name: PHP Mess Detector
         continue-on-error: true
         if: ${{ !cancelled() }}